How To Deal With Wrist Pain From a Car Accident

 - Scaphoid fracture – a partial or complete break of the wrist bone near the base of the thumb.

-- Distal radius fracture – a partial or complete break of the larger bone of the forearm.
+- Distal radius fracture – a partial or complete break of the bone of the forearm on the thumb side.

 - Phalanx fracture – a partial or complete break of one or more fingers.